krtmlry/PY4E/README.md

 # PY4E

-Repository for Python for Everybody exercises
+This repository is intended for the exercises in PY4E.